Efficient parameter sampling for Markov jump processes: Geometric ergodicity

-Our main result is Theorem~\ref{thm:geom_erg}, which shows that if the ideal MCMC sampler is geometrically ergodic, then so is our tractable auxiliary variable sampler (Algorithm~\ref{alg:MH_improved}).
-We first state all our definitions and assumptions, before diving into the proofs. \begin{assumption} The uniformization rate is set as $\Omega(\theta, \vartheta) = \Omega(\theta) + \Omega(\vartheta)$, where $\Omega(\theta) = k_1 \max_s A_{s}(\theta) + k_0$, for some $k_1 > 1, k_0 > 0$. \end{assumption} Although it is possible to specify broader conditions under which our result holds, for clarity we focus on this case.
-We can drop the $k_0$ if $\inf_\theta \max_s A_s(\theta) > 0$
+Our main result is Theorem~\ref{thm:geom_erg}, which shows that if the ideal MCMC sampler is geometrically ergodic, then so is our sampler in Algorithm~\ref{alg:MH_improved}.
+Informally, an MCMC algorithm is geometrically ergodic when the total variation distance between the distribution over states and the stationary distribution decreases geometrically with the number of iterations. ~\citet{meyn2009} provide more details, as well as sufficient conditions that we exploit in Theorem~\ref{thm:geom_erg}.
+Geometric ergodicity is an important property of an MCMC chain, guaranteeing that the central limit theorem (CLT) holds for ergodic averages calculated with MCMC samples.
+Before diving into the proofs, we first state our assumptions, \begin{assumption} The uniformization rate is set as $\Omega(\theta, \vartheta) = \Omega(\theta) + \Omega(\vartheta)$, where $\Omega(\theta) = k_1 \max_s A_{s}(\theta) + k_0$, for some $k_1 > 1, k_0 > 0$. \end{assumption} Although it is possible to specify broader conditions under which our result holds, for clarity we focus on this case.
+In our experiments, one of our settings had $k_1=1$.
+We believe our result holds for this case too, but do not prove it.
+We can drop $k_0$ if $\inf_\theta \max_s A_s(\theta) > 0$.

 \begin{assumption} There exists a positive constant $\theta_0$ such that for any $\theta_x, \theta_y$ satisfying $\| \theta_x \| \ge \| \theta_y \| > \theta_0$, we have $\Omega(\theta_x) \ge \Omega(\theta_y)$. \end{assumption}